+44 (0) 7490 373980 447490373980 Book a 121

 People need to remember that AI, like any form of helpful software that's widely adopted, is simply a tool.
 One of the benefits of having such a long career in web development is that I have always treated computers and software that way, though with the work ChatGPT and I do together, I have elevated it to the status of a colleague.

-However, it seems that all AI models have the same major failing!
+However, it seems that all AI models

 By default, they tend to mirror what the user says and confirm their feelings, to keep the conversation going.
 And it's 100 times more compelling with voice mode because the quality of the voices means that it sounds like you're chatting to a close friend.
 And that's great for coding, brainstorming, and clarifying thoughts.
 I think it's brilliant and I wouldn't have it any other way.